nf2337/Mapping-Global-Foodscapes/tutorial3.md

 You can use this [Nuclear War Atlas](https://www.leventhalmap.org/digital-exhibitions/bending-lines/why-persuade/1.9.1/) for reference.

 Brainstorm what else you can add?
 For example, you can try to add the evolution of Almeria, Spain from [Google Earth Timeline](https://earthengine.google.com/timelapse).

+You can also explore adding more datasets from [FOASTAT](http://www.fao.org/faostat/en/#data).